 Whether you’re a new operator or a car wash veteran, it’s a good idea to review the options you have when it comes to coin boxes.
 Newcomers can learn about the go-to coin boxes and decide what to put in their new wash.
 Experienced owners can replace old boxes or find out about upgrade options.

-Long hull styles hold the money inside the actual coin box.
-Short hull styles send the money to a safe/vault that is separate from the box.
+Long hull styles hold the coins inside the actual coin box.
+Short hull styles send the coins to a safe/vault that is separate from the box.
 Deluxe models have cutouts for regular padlocks while High Security boxes use plug locks.
+For any coin box equipped with a bill validator, it should be noted that the bills stay in the coin box until emptied.
+They cannot be sent to a separate vault.

 Allowing customers to pay in any form -coin, paper, card- guarantees that a customer will never leave your lot because they don’t have a usable form of payment.
 One of the biggest concerns about credit cards, or CryptoPay, is the fee associated with each transaction.
 While that is something to consider, customer volume and spending behavior more than make up for those costs.
 Lutz has seen this in action, stating, “Generally, bays where you can use credit cards have higher ticket averages than bays that do not take CryptoPay.”
 When customers don’t need to count cash or have exact change, they’re more likely to increase their spending.